vroslmend/check-the-card-game-v2/docs/ARCHITECTURE.md

 *   **More Sophisticated Server-Side Dev Watch Mode.**
 *   **Granular Error Reporting and User Feedback:** Enhancing how specific errors are categorized and presented to the user.
 *   **Refined Client-Side Optimism/Rollback:** For certain actions, explore client-side optimistic updates with server reconciliation for a snappier feel, though this adds complexity.
-*   **Test Coverage:** Comprehensive unit and integration tests for both client and server state machines and communication.
+*   **Expanded Test Coverage:** While comprehensive tests exist for the game-machine, expanding test coverage to client-side state machines and communication would further strengthen the project.

 ## 10. Development Guidelines & Conventions